Which of the following is not true when testing a claim about a p... | Study Prep in Pearson+

 A

-The normal approximation can be used if both and are greater than 5.
+The normal approximation can be used only if both and are at least 5.

 B